sxuaner/LAMP/README.md

 ###5.
 Use phpMyAdmin to manage remote database

 ###6.
 Also, dont' forget to install php.
+###7.
+MySql command to create a user.

          CREATE USER 'jeffrey'@'localhost' IDENTIFIED BY 'mypass';

-###7. phpMyAdmin config file :/etc/httpd/conf.d/phpMyAdmin.conf.
+###8. phpMyAdmin config file :/etc/httpd/conf.d/phpMyAdmin.conf.